-Imports account for US\$ 3,674 billion (2012) of the economy and consist mainly of machinery, agricultural products, electrical goods and petroleum.
-Exports account for US\$ 2,948 billion (2012) and consist mainly of agricultural goods, cotton, livestock and shea butter.
-Gold is also an important export.
+Imports account for 2377,34 billion CFA francs (2015) of the economy and consist mainly of machinery, agricultural products, electrical goods and petroleum.
+Exports account for 1882,76 billion CFA francs (2015) and consist mainly of agricultural goods, cotton, livestock and shea butter.
+Gold is an important export.